 Minchung Sinmun (sometimes spelled Minjoong Shinmoon) was published in Toronto from 1979 to 1993.
 According to the Encyclopedia of Canada’s Peoples, "In the mid-1960s there were only about a hundred Koreans in Toronto.
 Thirty years later, forty thousand lived in Ontario, the majority in the metropolitan Toronto area."
-Minchung Sinmun served this booming community with news of Korea.
+Minchung Sinmun (The People's Paper) served this booming community with news of Korea.
 A central concern for new Korean immigrants to Canada was to learn at least one official language, and this was reflected in the newspaper’s decision to publish English-language pages in most issues.
-These pages also were a bridge to younger immigrants who attended school in Canada and found reading English more comfortable than reading Korean; younger Korean-Canadians also contributed many of the English-language articles, essay and poems.
+These pages were a bridge to younger immigrants who attended school in Canada and were more comfortable reading in English than in Korean; younger Korean-Canadians also contributed many of the English-language articles, essay and poems.
 The paper was widely read but viewed with some ambivalence by local Korean-Canadians.
 The publisher’s allegiance to a socialist opposition party in Korea, and his stated support of reunification with North Korea, eventually led to an advertising boycott which briefly threatened the newspaper’s existence.
-The newspaper’s title means "the people’s paper."